 Because I do not see others making these distinctions in my everyday conversation and reading, I want to be clear that I am defining these terms in a narrow sense to help bring clarity in my own mind and in discussion with others.

 I use the word power to indicate the intrinsic capacity to make a choice in alignment with my own values.
 Power is a need.
 We all have power, we all make choices, sometimes unconsciously and/or without taking responsibility for those choices.
 We can “give away” our power by denying responsibility for our choices and going along with the choices of others.
 Holding onto our own power is essential in the practice of NVC.
 This involves learning to take complete responsibility for our own choices.
-“The buck stops here,” Harry Truman said.
+I am responsible for my own feelings, needs and choices.

 Control is a strategy.
-Often when we are ferreting out needs, we arrive at “wanting to be in control” of a situation.
-If we dig deeply enough, we may find the place where we want to be in control of every situation, all the time.
+Often when I am ferreting out needs, I arrive at “wanting to be in control” of a situation.
+If I dig deeply enough, I may find the place where I want to be in control of every situation, all the time.
 “If only everyone behaved in the way I believe they should behave…” or “understood that…then everything would finally be alright!”

 A story from Marshall Rosenberg’s book Nonviolent Communication cites the diary of a woman imprisoned in a concentration camp to illustrate the difference between power and control: